55 Central Park West

 - Originally, the filmmakers had been planning to use 1 Fifth Avenue, the first building north of Washington Square Park, for Dana's apartment.
 Not only is it much taller, it also features a roof that would lend itself naturally to a temple - especially compared to the top of 55 Central Park West.
 Also, it was perfectly located for an iconic shot of the Stay-Puft Marshmallow Man passing by (or perhaps destroying) the Washington Square Park Arch.
 Unfortunately, the 1 Fifth Ave condo association couldn't come to an agreement on filming, and shooting was moved uptown. (text written by Nick Carr)

-George and Gwen Kellerman (Jack Lemmon and Sandy Dennis) go into the church (the one Mr. Stay Puft will step on fourteen years later) to pray a little bit.
-As if everything else weren't already going wrong for them, this too presents a problem: a television crew is setting up their equipment inside in preparation for a broadcast.
-As such, there will be no praying for the Kellermans today.
+George and Gwen Kellerman (Jack Lemmon and Sandy Dennis) go into Holy Trinity Lutheran Church (fourteen years before Mr. Stay Puft would step on it) to pray a little bit.
+As if everything else weren't already going wrong for them, a television crew is setting up their equipment inside in preparation for an Easter broadcast, so they are asked to leave.
+There will be no praying for the Kellermans today.
 As they leave, we get to see 55 Central Park West next door.